AlaZet/win_mate/README.md

 # win_mate

-Application made during the Python Guild
+Application made during the Python Guild.

 The main function of this application is to check https://www.trojmiasto.pl/ and it's Competition section.
 The application should continuously check if there will be a competition in the nearest future (about 2 hours) and if yes, send an email notification to users who left their email address and requested such service.